krystofl/krystofl.github.io/_posts/2022-01-22-inca-trail-to-machu-picchu.md

 Many of the porters' Spanish was no better than mine - they are people from the local mountains, and their native tongue is Qechua.

 Much of the day they'd be sucking on coca leaves for that extra burst of energy, resilience, to help with altitude sickness, for good vibes and general good health.
 We tried this also, but I found the tacticle feel of the experience - a bunch of dry leaves shoved in the corner of my mouth - not altogether pleasant.
-Coca tea, though, I loved, and drank every morning.
+Coca tea, though, I loved and drank every morning.
 If it were available in the US I would probably drink it regularly.

 {% include post_image_full_lightbox.html
    filename="20211225-225945-peru-KXL08201-Pano-Edit.jpg"
    title="The view from Phuyupatamarca, with Intipata in the distance" caption="The view from Phuyupatamarca, with Intipata in the distance" %}

-On the third day we had a flat hike to Phuyupatamarca, followed by a long steep descent to Intipata.
+We had a flat hike to Phuyupatamarca, followed by a long steep descent to Intipata.
 The locations of the outposts reminded me of the [scene from the Lord of the Rings where Gondor calls to Rohan for aid with a sequence of bonfires over the mountains](https://www.youtube.com/watch?v=GDYQ3PJKrT8)... see Intipata cut into the mountainside in the distance in the photo above.

 {% include post_image_full_lightbox.html
   filename="20211226-002121-peru-KXL08230.jpg"